 Enter the exit command in order to close the terminal window in case you do not want to work further.

-Through this simple procedure, you can perform the simple check of a user account’s group information.
+Through this simple procedure, you can perform a simple check of a user account’s group information.